If you’re looking for an effective product to hold your canopy down then you can either buy a set of gazebo leg weights or attempt to make your own.

 Best Weights To Hold Down a Gazebo

-Please go and take a quick look at the shape of your frame legs, they should be either square or round, once you know then move onto the section below.
+Firstly, go and take a quick look at the shape of your frame legs, they should be either square, rounded or maybe your canopy has footplates at the bottom?
+Then check out the table below or scroll to our reviews.

 This set of heavy-duty ABC Canopy sandbags is ideal to anchor down any shape of gazebo leg, be it round or square.

-You will receive a set of 4 sandbags (sand not included) and each bag will provide 25kg of extra anchor weight to prevent your canopy from lifting from the ground.
+You will receive a set of 4 sandbags (sand not included) and each bag will provide 25kg of extra anchor weight once they have been filled to prevent your canopy lifting from the ground.

-This totals to an additional 100kg of weight which is more than enough to stabilize your gazebo.
+This accumulates to an additional 100kg of weight which is more than enough to anchor your gazebo to stop it lifting and any side shifting of the frame legs.

-The bags are connected to the frame legs with the velcro straps that are attached to each bag.
+The weighted bags are connected to the frame legs via the velcro straps that are securely attached to each bag.

 To fill the bags you simply unzip the top section and fill with your preferred material, such as rocks, dirt, pebbles or sand.